-As of the close of business on the record date, April 20, 2012, there were 10,237,524 shares of the Company's Class A Common Stock and 31,938 shares of the Company's Class B Common Stock issued and outstanding, representing the only classes of voting stock of the Company issued and outstanding as of such date.
+As of the close of business on the record date, April 24, 2013, there were 10,633,116 shares of the Company's Class A Common Stock and 31,938 shares of the Company's Class B Common Stock issued and outstanding, representing the only classes of voting stock of the Company issued and outstanding as of such date.
 Each holder of Class A Common Stock and each holder of Class B Common Stock is entitled to cast one vote per share of Class A Common Stock or Class B Common Stock held on each matter that properly comes before the Annual Meeting.
 Holders of shares of Class A Common Stock and Class B Common Stock vote together as one class in all matters, except that matters that would adversely affect the rights and preferences of only one class must be separately approved by the holders of the adversely affected class.

-- § Quorum: In order to conduct the Annual Meeting, the presence, in person or by proxy, of stockholders entitled to cast a majority of all the votes entitled to be cast at the Annual Meeting is required.
+- Quorum: In order to conduct the Annual Meeting, the presence, in person or by proxy, of stockholders entitled to cast a majority of all the votes entitled to be cast at the Annual Meeting is required.
 This is referred to as a quorum.
 If you submit a properly executed proxy card or authorize a proxy by telephone or by Internet, you will be treated as present at the Annual Meeting for purposes of determining the presence of a quorum.
-Proxy cards marked as abstaining and broker non-votes on any proposal to be acted on by stockholders will be treated as present at the Annual Meeting for purposes of determining the presence of a quorum. - § Proposals: The vote of a plurality of all of the votes cast at a meeting at which a quorum is present is necessary for the election of directors.
+Proxy cards marked as abstaining and broker non-votes on any proposal to be acted on by stockholders will be treated as present at the Annual Meeting for purposes of determining the presence of a quorum. - Proposals: The vote of a plurality of all of the votes cast at a meeting at which a quorum is present is necessary for the election of directors.
 For purposes of the election of directors, abstentions will not be counted as votes cast and will have no effect on the result of the vote.
-The affirmative vote of a majority of all of the votes cast at a meeting at which a quorum is present is required to ratify the appointment of BDO USA, LLP.
-For purposes of the vote on this proposal, abstentions and broker non-votes will have the same effect as votes against the proposal.
+The affirmative vote of a majority of all of the votes cast at a meeting at which a quorum is present is required to ratify the appointment of BDO USA, LLP and to approve the Say on Pay Proposal.
+For purposes of the vote on these proposals, abstentions and broker non-votes will have the same effect as votes against the proposal.
+The frequency of the advisory vote on executive compensation receiving the greatest number of votes (one, two or three years) will be considered the frequency recommended by stockholders.